AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 ### Installation

    * Make sure you have a Docker machine up and running.
-   * Make sure your current working directory is forms-flow-web.
+   * Make sure your current working directory is "forms-flow-ai/forms-flow-web".
    * Rename the file **sample.env** to **.env**.
-   * Modify the configuration values as needed.
-Details below,
+   * Modify the **.env** file using the instructions below.

  Variable name | Meaning | Possible values | Default value |
  --- | --- | --- | ---